John Ruhlin – Giftology – SIV #061 Shownotes

 - Sending gifts to the Decision Maker’s inner circle and why that is often more effective than sending it to the Decision Maker themselves.

 - Why a $600 coffee mug makes sense.

 - The art of creating artifacts.

 - How to gift a prospect.
 (But first take care of your warm market, centers of influence and current clients.)

-Click on the cover below to learn more.
+As always: Click on the cover below to learn more or purchase through Amazon.